 20. One Word: Supplements

 Some might interpret the word “supplements” to mean that we’re subtly endorsing steroids.
 We’re not.
-When we say “supplements” we’re talking primarily about creatine, beta-alanine, and branched-chain amino acids, or BCAAs as they’re commonly called.
+When we say “supplements” we’re talking primarily about things like bulking stacks with creatine, beta-alanine, and branched-chain amino acids, or BCAAs as they’re commonly called.
 Creatine itself will not force muscles to grow upward and outward.
 What it will do is enable those muscles to work harder and more efficiently (12), and that will allow you to push the envelope and build muscle faster.

 Beta-alanine is another must-have supplement if you’re serious about gaining muscle fast.
 It has the ability to raise the anaerobic threshold which enables you to ward off fatigue so you can increase your total training volume (13).
 This, in turn, allows you to speed up muscle building.
 Branched-chain amino acids have a different effect.
 They don’t power your muscles or ward off fatigue.
 Instead, they get to work in the hours after you lift to speed the process of repairing and rebuilding your muscles (14).
 Theoretically, this should enable you to get back in the gym faster.